-Use it to bake cookies, cakes, and flaky pastries—nobody will ever notice that they are made without traditional wheat flour.
+Use it to make different baked goods such as cookies, cakes, and flaky pastries—nobody will ever notice that they are made without traditional flour.
 Actually, the biggest problem is that your keto bakery will start going too fast, so you might need to start spending more time in the kitchen.

 For those who are allergic to nuts.

 Low-glycemic, gluten-free, diabetic-friendly, and nut-free.
-Natural and organic, this all-purpose flour is a perfect choice for keto.
+Natural and organic, this all-purpose flour is a perfect choice for keto diet.

 Sunflower seed flour is a relatively new player in the low-carb baking market.
 It’s made from cold-milled sunflower seeds and turns everything you cook into a nutrition powerhouse.

 Speaking of nutrition, one serving (¼ cup) contains 13g fat, 9g protein, 3g net carbs, 60% of your daily vitamin E value, and 25% of phosphorus, magnesium, and selenium.